Updated: June 28, 2022

-Of course it’s possible to monitor a service endpoint, for example, even if it does not make itself observable, by simply calling it every 10 seconds and recording success or failure and response times.
-This is referred to as “Synthetic Monitoring”.
+Health checks are another monitoring tool that we are likely all familiar with.
+We can monitor a service endpoint, for example, even if it does not make itself observable, by simply calling it every 10 seconds and recording success or failure and response times.
+This is a type of “Synthetic Monitoring.”

 Contemporary Application Observability

-Looking at the CNCF stack, the popular frameworks are Prometheus for time series metrics and Jaeger for distributed tracing.
+Looking at the CNCF stack, the popular frameworks are Prometheus for time-series metrics and Jaeger for distributed tracing.
 These frameworks provide a collection and storage platform along with an API for generating the observed data.
-Thus, open-source generated observability is more than just technology, it also has to be an organisational culture, similar to DevOps, such that observability has to be embraced as part of the CI/CD process.
-Using open-source tools, Developers are required to code-in the necessary data to be collected and Operations are required to configure and manage the collection infrastructure (the monitoring tool).
+Thus, open-source generated observability is more than just technology.
+It also has to be an organizational culture, similar to DevOps, such that observability has to be embraced as part of the CI/CD process.
+Using open-source tools, Developers are required to implement data collection in their code, and Operations are required to configure and manage the collection infrastructure (the monitoring tool).

-In the context of the CI/CD process and developing microservice applications, the current focus on observability is concerned with improving the quality of the monitoring data by making those services observable; providing internal data to augment external measurements.
-The resulting high fidelity monitoring data improves the quality of feedback in the CI/CD loop.
+In the context of the CI/CD process and developing microservice applications, the current focus on observability is concerned with improving the quality of the telemetry data by making those services observable; providing internal data to augment external measurements.
+The resulting high-fidelity monitoring data enhances the quality of feedback in the CI/CD loop.

 The practicalities of implementing open-source or manual observability can be significant, placing a considerable additional load on both developers and operators.
-The burden of monitoring as code results in valuable programming resource being consumed writing instrumentation rather than functional (business) code.
-The set up and maintenance of the data collection, dashboarding, and alerting systems takes operators away from running core systems.
+The burden of monitoring as code results in valuable programming resources being consumed writing instrumentation rather than functional (business) code.
+Setting up and maintaining the data collection, dashboarding, and alerting systems take operators away from running core systems.

-Automation is already extensively used throughout the CI/CD process, automating observability frees up DevOps resource to concentrate on core tasks.
-The good news is that there is already an APM product that automates observability and that product is Instana APM.
+Automation is already extensively used throughout the CI/CD process.
+Automating observability frees up DevOps resources to concentrate on core tasks.
+The good news is that there is already an APM product that automates observability, and that product is Instana APM.
 Instana automatically detects language runtimes as they are deployed or scaled, then automatically performs code instrumentation to create observability.
-Instana collects the data, all the data (a distributed trace for every request), and automatically analyses it all using an intelligent backend.
-This provides actionable information to aid with troubleshooting and optimisation; not monitoring as code but monitoring by robot.
+Instana collects the data, all the data (a distributed trace for every request) and automatically analyzes it all using an intelligent backend.
+This provides actionable information to aid troubleshooting and optimization; not monitoring as code but monitoring by robot.
 We’ve named our robot Stan.

-Making applications observable by instrumenting the code to provide an internal view of their execution is nothing new and the high fidelity data that this technique provides is invaluable to maintaining the speed of the CI/CD process.
-Unfortunately there is no gain without pain, in this case the pain is the extra resources required from both developers and operators to collect and manage this extra data.
-Utilising Instana’s automation capabilities completely or considerably reduces the amount of effort required to generate and acquire the data and get actionable information from it.
+Making applications observable by instrumenting the code to provide an internal view of their execution requires both the operation team and developers to collect and manage extra data.
+Utilizing Instana’s automation capabilities completely or considerably reduces the amount of effort required to generate and acquire the data and get actionable information from it.

 Automation is a key ingredient for the success of CI/CD – why not automate application observability and monitoring too?
 Sign up for your free trial of Instana today.